Enroll in the ALS Care Locator

 Start the process of checking your patient's health insurance coverage by completing a patient-signed Benefit Investigation and Enrollment Form (BIF).

-You can provide information to eligible patients with commercial insurance by giving them the Out-of-Pocket Assistance Program Brochure for RADICAVA ORS® and RADICAVA® IV for Patients.
+You can provide information to eligible patients with commercial insurance by giving them the Out-of-Pocket Assistance Program Brochure for RADICAVA ORS® for Patients.

-Learn how to submit a request for co-pay assistance and more with the Out-of-Pocket Assistance Program Brochure for RADICAVA ORS® and RADICAVA® IV.
+Learn how to submit a request for co-pay assistance and more with the Out-of-Pocket Assistance Program Brochure for RADICAVA ORS®.

-If an eligible patient has paid out-of-pocket costs for RADICAVA® IV, give them the Request for Out-of-Pocket Assistance Reimbursement Form.
+If an eligible patient has paid out-of-pocket costs for RADICAVA®, give them the Request for Out-of-Pocket Assistance Reimbursement Form.

 The most recent eligibility requirement updates include: